vladimiryardan/Taffy-Wiki/Bean-Factories.md

 ### I don't want to share anything with an existing application, I want my API entirely segregated.

-To make Taffy use a **new** external bean factory instance, you just need to instantiate it and pass it to the `setBeanFactory` method.
+To make Taffy use a **new** external bean factory instance, you just need to instantiate it and set it into `variables.framework`.
 In the case of ColdSpring, you start with a ColdSpring config XML file.
 You can, if you like, keep your coldspring.xml file in the `/resources` folder; I might.
 It doesn't really matter to Taffy where you put it, so do whatever makes sense to you.

 To instantiate the bean factory and tell Taffy about it, your **Application.cfc** should look something like this: